mblackonline/mblackonline.github.io/_posts/2023-10-26-Unattended Upgrades with Email Notifications-Keeping Your Raspberry Pi Secure.md

 ### 9. Enable Email Notifications

-To receive email notifications when updates are performed, add your email address to the following line in the `50unattended-upgrades` file:
+To receive email notifications when updates are performed, add your email address to the following line in the `50unattended-upgrades` file (using your real email address):

 ```bash
 Unattended-Upgrade::Mail "your-email-address@example.com";
 ```
-### 10. Enable Email Notifications to be sent when updates are performed.
-You can set this value to one of these: "always", "only-on-error" or "on-change":
+### 10. Set the frequency of email notifications.
+> You can choose how often you receive email notifications from the unattended-upgrades script by setting your notification preference to one of these options: “always”, “only-on-error”, or “on-change”.
+We will set our notification preference to “always” to receive an email notification every time the script is run.
 ```bash
 Unattended-Upgrade::MailReport "always";
 ```